Vitamins for eye health

 Salmon, sardines and herring have the highest amounts of omega 3, but tuna and other tinned fish can also provide relative amounts.

-Making sure that you go for regular eye checks at the opticians can help identify any eye problems at an earlier stage.
+Diet alone can’t prevent eye damage but making sure that you go for regular eye checks at the opticians can help identify any eye problems at an earlier stage.

 References